Saving the Knowledge of a Secret Forest

 "For six-and-a-half years, Dr. Acharya traveled four hours across the bumpy 80-kilometer road between Patalkot and his hometown, Chhindwara, where he studied and taught botany and microbiology at Danielson College, a small college.
 He learned the local language to build trust among the xenophobic medicine men, and hiked up and down steep, rocky ravines of the 79-square-kilometer valley to catalog more than 500 medicinal plants and more than 200 tribal treatments.
 He is drawn by the challenge of trying to substantiate whether any of the herbs stand up to tribal claims that they can effectively treat hundreds of disorders."
 Voigt

-Dr. Acharya has recently started another journey for his work in Dangs in South Gujarat.
-“It’s a new journey for me to Dangs,” says Dr. Acharya.
-“I am not much known here but trying to spend my time as much as I can spare for them,” he added.
+Dr. Acharya has extended his work area now from Patalkot to Dangs in Gujarat.
+“It’s an amazing task to document indigenous tribesmen in Dangs,” says Dr. Acharya.
 Dang District is quite isolated and materially underdeveloped, encompassing 1800 Km2 in a rugged valley noted for its still largely pristine teak forests.
 Dangs is 100% tribal district declared by the Economic Times, and also it is the most backward district among top 20 in India mentioned in the Planning Commission bulletin recently.
 The Bhagat (priest and medicine man) is thought to be the ultimate "good man."
 He is believed to be a spiritual man who communicates with the gods.
 He is considered a friend, a philosopher, a guide, and a healer.
 Dang is known to have hundreds of rare and important medicinal plants.
 Bhagat perform traditional healings.
 Tribals of this region are fully dependent upon herbal medication.
 They have cures for almost all common disorders and a few of them claim to cure severe health disorders like cancer, too.
 The most important thing to note is: “They feel insecure when an outsider comes and meets them.”
 They have been cheated, looted and deceived a lot.
 People came, took knowledge, uprooted plants and forgot the tribals.

-Dr. SK Nanda, Principal Secretary in Government of Gujarat State and Guardian Secretary, Dang District, has spent many years in Dang.
+Dr. SK Nanda, Additional Chief Secretary in Government of Gujarat State has spent many years in Dang.
 Thanks go to Dr. Nanda who extended his full support to Dr. Acharya.
-According to Dr. Acharya, “Dr. Nanda is always with me whenever I visit the place so that they (tribals) start believing in me.
+According to Dr. Acharya, “Dr. Nanda's support and belief in our mission has been tremendous.
 It took 2 years to convey my mission to the people in Patalkot.”
 “Unlike Patalkot, Dang has been easy to access and the full credit goes to Dr. Nanda.”
-Dr. Acharya has started documenting knowledge of Bhagats in Dangs.
+Dr. Acharya's company, Abhumka Herbal, is deeply engrossed in formulizing the traditional herbal knowledge into finished products now.
+Interestingly, the company felicitates age-old herbal knowledge holders and is determined to safeguard their financial and intellectual propety rights.
 Now, tribals of both regions, i.e., Patalkot and Dangs, are noticing Dr. Deepak Acharya’s mission of “recognition of their knowledge.”
-Yes, why not?
-Ultimately they (tribals) will be the real achievers.
+Many products based on indigenous knowledge are being sold by them through their online marketing channel at the company's website.